mohangk/mobile-newsblur/README.md

 ## Frontend Interaction Notes

+*   The backend Cloudflare Worker (in `src/`) acts as a proxy to the official NewsBlur API (`https://newsblur.com/api`).
+This proxy is necessary to handle CORS issues and securely manage the NewsBlur session cookie (stored in Cloudflare KV) required for authentication.
-*   The TypeScript code in `frontend/js/app.ts` makes API calls to the backend worker URL, prefixing all NewsBlur API paths with `/proxy` (e.g., `/proxy/api/login`, `/proxy/reader/feeds`).
+*   The frontend TypeScript code in `frontend/js/app.ts` makes API calls *to the backend worker URL* (e.g., `http://localhost:8787`).
+The worker then forwards these requests to NewsBlur.
+*   All calls targeting the NewsBlur API via the worker should be prefixed with `/proxy` (e.g., `/proxy/api/login`, `/proxy/reader/feeds`).
+This prefixing, along with adding necessary credentials, is handled automatically by the `apiFetch` helper function in [frontend/js/api.ts](mdc:frontend/js/api.ts).
 *   Authentication relies on the `proxy_session_id` cookie set by the worker and automatically handled by the browser (requires correct `SameSite`, `Secure`, and CORS configuration).

 ## Deploying